nickjbrowning/cscs-docs/docs/storage/filesystems.md

 ## Store

 Store is a large, medium-performance, storage on the [Capstor][ref-alps-capstor] Lustre file system for sharing data within a project, and for medium term data storage.
+See the [Lustre guide][ref-guides-storage-lustre] for some hints on how to get the best preformance out of the filesystem.

 Space on Store is allocated per-project, with a path created for each project.
 To accomodate the different customers and projects on Alps, the project paths are organised as follows: